 How much a Houston kitchen remodel costs per square foot

-- A mid-range kitchen remodel in Houston has costs starting at $25,000 – $30,000.
-What does a mid-range kitchen look like at this starting cost?
+- A mid-grade kitchen remodel in Houston has costs starting at $25,000 – $30,000.
+What does a mid-grade kitchen look like at this starting cost?
 The key is keeping your layout the same.
 This means replacing your oven and dishwasher without moving their location so plumbing and gas lines can stay as is.

 You can get a stainless steel sink with single-lever faucet, laminate countertops, a built-in microwave, value-brand appliances, custom lighting, and semi-custom cabinets.
 An island could also be added.
 Moving plumbing, gas, and electrical, reconfiguring the layout, or choosing custom features will increase the budget.

-- For an upscale kitchen, labor costs and a refresh with select high-end materials such as marble or quartz countertops, imported backsplash tile, and high-quality fixtures start at $40,000.
+- For a high-end kitchen, labor costs and a refresh with select high-end materials such as marble or quartz countertops, imported backsplash tile, and high-quality fixtures start at $40,000.
 The costs increase from there with custom features, new cabinets and appliances, and reconfiguring the layout.

 How much a Houston bathroom remodel costs per square foot

-- At the low-end, expect a rip-and-replace bathroom with no behind-the-wall surprises to start at $8,000 – $15,000.
+- For a budget, expect a rip-and-replace bathroom with no behind-the-wall surprises to start at $8,000 – $15,000.
 The layout will remain the same where plumbing doesn’t move.
 This budget won’t include any issues like leaks or mold discovered once the project begins.
 Materials will include a prefabricated vanity, ceramic tile, and fixtures from big-box stores.

 “The key to maintaining a low budget is to shop around and apply filters when searching through websites,” said Santiago.
 “That way you prevent wanting an item that is not under your budget.”

-- In the Houston area, a mid-range bathroom can start at $15,000 – $25,000.
-The average cost of a mid-range bathroom remodel is about $19,000 or $542 psf, according to Remodeling‘s Cost Vs Value report.
+- In the Houston area, a mid-grade bathroom can start at $15,000 – $25,000.
+The average cost of a mid-grade bathroom remodel is about $19,000 or $542 psf, according to Remodeling‘s Cost Vs Value report.
 Like kitchens, the key to a budget in this range is sticking to the same layout.
 This avoids costly and time-consuming plumbing work.